tacman/mcp-server-bundle/README.md

 The bundle provides several events that you can listen to:

-- `ToolCallEvent`: Dispatched before a tool is called
+- `ToolCallEvent`: Dispatched before a tool is called, contains the tool name and input data
-- `ToolResponseEvent`: Dispatched after a tool has been called
+- `ToolResultEvent`: Dispatched after a tool has been called, contains the result of the tool call
-- `ToolErrorEvent`: Dispatched when a tool throws an exception
+- `ToolCallExceptionEvent`: Dispatched when a tool throws an exception, contains the tool name, input data and throwable

 Example of event listener:
 ```php